Icenium/appbuilder-sublime-package/README.md

 This package lets you run your mobile app on connected devices or in the device simulator, and synchronize your code changes to the running app without redeploying it.
 The package requires that the Telerik AppBuilder Command-Line Interface by Progress is installed on your system.

-> The AppBuilder Command-Line Interface is delivered for Windows, OS X, and Linux as an npm package.
+> The AppBuilder Command-Line Interface is delivered for Windows, macOS, and Linux as an npm package.
 For more information click <a href="https://www.npmjs.org/package/appbuilder" target="_blank">here</a>.

 * [Installation](#installation "How to install the AppBuilder package for Sublime Text")
 * [Usage](#usage "How to build, deploy, and sync your apps from Sublime Text")